 When you can send something without an envelope, you call it a self-mailer.
 Think postcards.

 The opposite of duplex, this is the simple process of printing onto one side of a piece of paper.

 You might like to trial different approaches to see what sort of campaign works best.
-So you’ll split up your data and send different versions of your marketing to each list at the same time.
+So you'll split up your data and send different versions of your marketing to each list simultaneously.

 When you get rid of the characters at the end of any data field that's too long to be stored properly.

 If you've got a name or address wrong, your mailer will return as undeliverable.